Long-time asymptotics for the Degasperis-Procesi equation on the half-line: Abstract

 \section{Abstract}

-We analyze the long-time asymptotics for the Degasperis-Procesi equation on the half-line.
-By applying nonlinear steepest descent techniques to an associated $3 \times 3$-matrix valued RH problem, we find an explicit formula for the leading order asymptotics of the solution in the similarity region in terms of the initial and boundary values.
+We analyze the long-time asymptotics for the Degasperis--Procesi equation on the half-line.
+By applying nonlinear steepest descent techniques to an associated $3 \times 3$-matrix valued Riemann--Hilbert problem, we find an explicit formula for the leading order asymptotics of the solution in the similarity region in terms of the initial and boundary values.